 “I have a balance between really fun projects and money-focused projects.”
 Interview with Paula Scher

-Paula Scher is a well-known American graphic designer and Pentagram Partner.
+Paula Scher is one of the most influential graphic designers in the world and a Pentagram Partner.
 You might have seen her in the Netflix documentary “Abstract: The Art of Design” where she gives a glimpse into her daily work routine and challenging projects.
+She developed the graphic identities of Tiffany & Co and Citibank and worked for a broad range of clients like Microsoft, Coca-Cola, The Museum Of Modern Art, among many more.

 We talked to the inspiring graphic designer about the biggest work challenges for women, the importance of atmosphere in a room and global design trends.